Frozen-Burrito/portfolio/README.md

-# Personal Site
+# My Personal Site

+`v1.0.0`

+Welcome to my personal website portfolio, built as a way to have an online presence apart from popular social media.
+This is a simple static site developed using GatsbyJs.

-This is my personal site, containing information about me and showcasing some of my projects.
+> This project is personal

+You can visit the website [here]()

 ## Features
+* Displays my projects
+* Links to social media

+## Stack
-* Gatsby-based site
+* JavaScript
-* That's all
+* Gatsby

-## Requirements
-* NodeJs
+* GraphQL

-For the time being, this project is still in development.